Education in Timor-Leste

 - Transparency and competition have improved in the ministry of Education by publishing bidding information openly and establishing a complaint handling mechanism.

-- An annual monitoring report has been produced and a performance assessment framework developed in order to establish a results-based planning and monitoring system.
+- An annual monitoring report has been produced and a performance assessment framework developed to establish a results-based planning and monitoring system.

 - Support to basic education cluster schools was provided through school grants manual, school feeding program manual, and parent-teacher association manuals, as well as a mother tongue-based multilingual education pilot program.

-- Financial management staff has been trained on accounting, asset management and school finance management in order to promote a more transparent budgeting and finance system.
+- Financial management staff has been trained on accounting, asset management and school finance management to promote a more transparent budgeting and finance system.

 - EMIS staff has been trained in guidelines and data analysis.